 • Preheat oven to 400°F.

 • While oven is heating, prepare the sauce.
-In a sauce pan or large skillet, heat 2 tablespoon of extra virgin olive oil over medium heat until shimmering but not smoking.
+In a sauce pan or large skillet, heat 2 tbsp of extra virgin olive oil over medium heat until shimmering but not smoking.
 Add onions and cook for 3 minutes or so.
 Add garlic and cook for another minute, stirring regularly.
-Now add red wine and cook to reduce by about ½, then add tomato sauce, bay leaf and remaining sauce ingredients.
+Now add red wine and cook to reduce by about 1/2, then add tomato sauce, bay leaf and remaining sauce ingredients.
 Bring to a boil, then lower heat and simmer for 15 minutes.

 • Prepare a large baking dish and lightly oil the bottom with extra virgin olive oil.